hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 we slowly get control over them.

 Now, these later Yogis consider that there are three main currents of this Prana in the human body.
-One they call Idâ, another Pingalâ, and the third Sushumnâ.
+One they call Idā, another Pingalā, and the third Sushumnā.
 Pingala, according to them, is on the right side of the spinal column, and the Ida on the left, and in the middle of the spinal column is the Sushumna, an empty channel.
 Ida and Pingala, according to them, are the currents working in every man, and through